tawsifmahmud05/MERN-Music-Player/README.md

-# Music Player Web Application
+# MERN Music Player Web Application

 A small full-stack web application developed using the MERN stack that allows users to play music tracks.
 The application features a user-friendly React.js frontend interface displaying all available music tracks, and a Node.js backend server to handle search requests and retrieve music data from MongoDB.